DS-100/sp22/syllabus.md

 * Midterm 2 on **Thursday, April 7** (7-8:30PM Pacific).
 Note the shorter exam time period.
 * Final exam during our scheduled slot, **Friday, May 13, 7-10pm Pacific**.

 - We are still deciding proctoring format, but we will primarily have in-person exams with the option for virtual exams.
 Alternate exam times will be provided for all exams for pre-approved reasons, such as a concurrent final exam.
-If you miss an exam due to a personal emergency or illness, please contact the Head TA {{page.course.head_ta}} immediately.<!--The exam will be primarily virtual and zoom proctored, following campus guidelines.
+If you miss an exam due to a personal emergency or illness, please email the Head TA {{page.course.head_ta}} at [{{page.course.head_email}}]({{page.course.head_email}}) immediately.<!--The exam will be primarily virtual and zoom proctored, following campus guidelines.
 We will have the option to be proctored in-person, but you will still be completing the exam online (just being in-person proctored instead of zoom proctored).
 In-person spots will be given on a case by case basis by only those who necessarily need it (form coming soon).-->
 - In the first few weeks of the semester, we will be releasing forms for exam options on EdStem so that you can let us know of your conflicts (for both midterms and the final).
 - DSP students will be offered the option for on-campus exams as per their accommodations.